aileot/nvim-laurel/APPENDIX.md

 - [Hotpot.nvim: Clear compiled Lua cache](#hotpotnvim-clear-compiled-lua-cache)
 - [Hotpot.nvim: Alternate Fennel file and its compiled Lua cache](#hotpotnvim-alternate-fennel-file-and-its-compiled-lua-cache)

+## Caveat

+This page might contain usage beyond the plugin authors intend.
+If the plugin authors say unrecommended, it's unrecommended;
+if the plugin authors request removal of a related article, it should be removed.
+Please use the dark powers at your own risk.

 ## LSP: Get fennel-ls support

 This is an example to get a support from